cortexlabs/cortex/docs/cluster-management/uninstall.md

 aws logs describe-log-groups --log-group-name-prefix=<log_group> --query logGroups[*].[logGroupName] --output text | xargs -I {} aws logs delete-log-group --log-group-name {}
 ```

-If you've setup API gateway and want to delete it, please follow these cleanup [instructions](../guides/api-gateway.md#cleanup).
+If you've setup API gateway and want to delete it, please follow these [instructions](../guides/api-gateway.md#cleanup).

-If you've setup HTTPS by specifying an SSL Certificate for a subdomain in cluster configuration, please follow these [instructions](../guides/subdomain-https-setup.md#cleanup) to cleanup the SSL Certificate and the Hosted Zone for the the subdomain.
+If you've configured HTTPS by specifying an SSL Certificate for a subdomain in your cluster configuration, you may wish to remove the SSL Certificate and Hosted Zone for the domain by following these [instructions](../guides/subdomain-https-setup.md#cleanup).